 About the Podcast

-The “PALgroups Podcast” is focused on college study review groups.
-Some episodes share new things I am learning about postsecondary peer cooperative learning groups.
-Other episodes feature student study group leaders describing session activities that worked well with the subject matter and the students.
-Those interviews include what the PAL facilitator is learning personally and professionally about their experience.
+PAL focuses is on college study review groups.
+Episodes share new things about college peer cooperative learning groups, interviews with student study group leaders describing session activities that worked well and what they are learning about themselves personally and professionally.
 We are in the middle of airing interviews of managers of peer study group programs and the student leaders from twenty colleges in Australia, Canada, and the U.S. Send an email to David Arendale, email@example.com, if you or your students would like to be interviewed for the podcast.
 An annotated bibliography of over 1,600 publications on PAL groups is available at http://z.umn.edu/peerbib Resources for PAL programs are available at http://z.umn.edu/peerlearning